 - A. Aboriginal people are over represented in the criminal justice system and ensuring equitable access to safety, justice, and preventative and rehabilitative services is a key priority for First Nations communities in BC; - B. On May 14-16, 2007, the Union of BC Indian Chiefs (UBCIC), BC Assembly of First Nations (BCAFN), and First Nations Summit (FNS), working together as the First Nations Leadership Council (FNLC) held the BC First Nations Justice Forum.
-Subsequently, BCAFN Resolution endorsed and supported the implementation of the BC First Nations Justice Action Plan, which called for the formation of a BC First Nations Justice Council, and supported the "concept of a representative and inclusive BC First Nations Justice Council to address province-wide matters, with respect to the issues of First Nations justice"; - C. the United Nations Declaration on the Rights of Indigenous Peoples, which the Governments of British Columbia and Canada have adopted without qualification and have committed to implement, affirms:
+Subsequently, BCAFN Resolution endorsed and supported the implementation of the BC First Nations Justice Action Plan, which called for the formation of a BC First Nations Justice Council, and supported the "concept of a representative and inclusive BC First Nations Justice Council to address province-wide matters, with respect to the issues of First Nations justice"; - C. On March 4, 2020, the BCAFN Chiefs-in-Assembly passed Resolution 12/2020, Endorsement of the First Nations Justice Strategy, this strategy represents a comprehensive and integrative approach to address the crisis in First Nations overrepresentation in custody.
+The Strategy pursues two tracks of change at once: (1) Reform of the existing Justice System; (2) Transformation through the rebuilding of First Nations Justice Systems;

-Certified copy of a resolution adopted on the 7th day of March, 2019, at NVIT, Merritt, BC
+Certified copy of a resolution adopted on the 5th day of March 2020, at the Vancouver Island Conference Centre, Snuneymuxw, Nanaimo, BC